 As more and more Oil & Gas majors see the benefits of HMT-1 and HMT-1Z1, one thing is clear: digital transformation will change our industry for good.

 Mehdy Touil is an LNG Senior Panel Operator at Yamal LNG, currently based in Moscow.
 Mehdy has over 17 years of experience in the Oil & Gas industry, having worked on projects in Russia, Qatar, and Algeria.
 This is an updated version of Mehdy’s original review which he shared on LinkedIn on December 3rd 2019.
 Read Mehdy’s original review here.

-This year’s call for papers deadline is 24 January 2020 and we are inviting you and your colleagues to submit strategic or technical papers for consideration to speak at Gastech 2020’s Conference!
+This year’s call for papers deadline has been extended to 7 February 2020 and we are inviting you and your colleagues to submit strategic or technical papers for consideration to speak at Gastech 2020’s Conference!

 Over 250 international speakers took to the stage at the globally renowned Gastech Strategic and Technical Conferences last year, is Gastech 2020 Singapore your turn?

 Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.